NLnetLabs/rpki-doc/source/routinator/installation.rst

 Routinator is built to be lean and is capable of running on minimalist hardware, such as the Raspberry Pi.
-At this time, the size of the global RPKI data set is about 300MB and cryptographic validation of it takes Routinator just 2.3 seconds on a quad-core i7.
+At this time, the size of the global RPKI data set is about 300MB and cryptographic validation of it takes Routinator 2.3 seconds on a quad-core i7.

 When choosing a system to run Routinator on, make sure you have 512MB of available memory and 1GB of disk space.
 This will give you ample margin for